Seeing climate change firsthand? She’ll help you document it. - Grist

 I grew up on a barrier island off the coast of Florida, and we experienced flooding on a regular basis when I was a kid, so my whole world has revolved around issues of climate change for a long time.
 I studied anthropology in college, and one of the first things I learned is that the environment creates the people who then create the culture.
 And when the environment changes, the culture changes.
 So that’s the lens through which I perceive the world.

 After college, I went into journalism, and I landed squarely in environmental and climate-science reporting.
-I helped cover Hurricane Katrina for the Times-Picayune in New Orleans.
+I covered the Indian Ocean tsunami and Hurricane Katrina within the same year.
 But it was very frustrating being a reporter and seeing how our coverage was completely disassociated from root causes.

 If I went to a climate scientist and asked them if this drought here made tomatoes fail over there, causing a tomato shortage, the scientist would likely hedge and say, “Maaaaybe?”
 I couldn’t get anyone to say, “Yep, that’s it, it’s climate change, and you should care.”
 That was where the narrative always stopped.
 It didn’t feel right that we weren’t completing the loop.
 Data is key to designing solutions — so why weren’t using the data in this way?

-Note: This post has been updated with additional details from Drapkin.